CompassAD: Intent-Driven 3D Affordance Grounding in Functionally Competing Objects: Introduction

 \section{Introduction}

 Real-world environments are inherently cluttered: kitchens, workshops, and offices all present multiple objects in close proximity, often in disorganized arrangements.
-For an embodied agent operating in such spaces, understanding what each object affords~\citep{gibson1979ecological}, \ie, the functional interactions it supports, is a prerequisite for safe and effective manipulation.
-3D affordance research has made encouraging progress toward this goal, yet the vast majority of existing work~\citep{li2024laso} studies affordance in a controlled single-object setting, localizing functional regions on one isolated item at a time.
-This leaves a fundamental gap: real-world agents must perceive and reason over entire multi-object scenes rather than sanitized individual instances.
+For an embodied agent operating in such spaces, understanding what each object affords~\cite{gibson1979ecological}, i.e., the functional interactions it supports, is a prerequisite for safe and effective manipulation.
+3D affordance research has made encouraging progress toward this goal, yet the vast majority of existing work~\cite{deng2021iad,yang2023iagnet,tai2024great,li2024laso,xu2024glance} studies affordance in a controlled single-object setting, localizing functional regions on one isolated item at a time.
+Real-world agents, however, must perceive and reason over entire multi-object compositions rather than sanitized individual instances, making the extension from single-object to multi-object affordance grounding far from trivial.
+A natural direction is to move toward full 3D scene-level affordance understanding~\cite{delitzas2024scenefun3d, liu2024grounding, li2025seqaffordsplat}.
+However, this setting introduces substantial computational overhead and dense background geometry, which can distract the model and degrade grounding performance.

-Nonetheless, extending affordance grounding from one object to many is far from a trivial increase in quantity.
-In real-world environments, objects sharing similar functional properties naturally cluster together.
-A kitchen counter often hosts a cup beside a bowl, both affording containment; knives and scissors frequently appear together in toolboxes, both affording cutting.
-Such co-occurring objects, which we term confusing pairs, share identical affordance types, making class-level affordance labels insufficient to disambiguate the intended target.
-Correct selection must therefore be conditioned on task intent.
-However, human instructions are typically object-agnostic and implicitly expressed.
-Rather than explicitly naming the object (\eg, ``find the cup that can contain coffee''), people communicate intent in a goal-driven manner (\eg, ``I would like to have some coffee'').
-This implicit, intent-driven nature further complicates target selection.
+This leaves a critical middle regime underexplored: cluttered local workspaces where objects with overlapping functional roles naturally cluster together.
+We term such co-occurring objects \emph{confusing pairs}: distinct object categories that support the same target affordance and play similar functional roles, sometimes accompanied by similar visual or geometric characteristics.
+For instance, a knife and a pair of scissors both afford cutting despite their markedly different geometries, while a skateboard and a surfboard share the riding affordance with highly identical structural designs.
+In either case, the shared affordance renders the target ambiguous from appearance alone, and correct selection must therefore be conditioned on task intent.